Frequently Asked Questions

 1) How can I buy an original drawing?

-Please e-mail or fill in the contact form to enquire about an original drawing.
+Please e-mail email@example.com or fill in the contact form to enquire about an original drawing.

 2) How long have you been drawing for?

-I have been drawing wildlife and pets occasionally as a hobby for about 10 years, but finally kicked it up a gear in 2019!
+I have been drawing wildlife and pets occasionally as a hobby for about 10 years, but started offering pet portraits professionally in 2019!

 3) What materials do you use?

 I use lots of different materials depending on the type of reference photo and picture that my client wants.
-I love using 3 main pencil types, which are pastel pencils, coloured pencils and graphite pencils.
+My main tools are coloured pencils and pastel pencils (various brands).
 I don't "specialise" in one, because I love the variety!
 All the materials that I use are professional quality & lightfast approved.

 4) Do you draw humans?